 The P.R.I.D.E.
-(Pursuing Respect, Inclusion, Diversity and Equity) program aims to create a visible network of support for lesbian, gay, bisexual, transgender, queer, and intersex (LGBTQI) individuals and their allies by providing an avenue through which any member of the Vanderbilt Community can show their support.
-The training is 3 hours and happens 2-3 times per semester.
+(Pursuing Respect, Inclusion, Diversity, and Equity) program aims to create a visible network of support for lesbian, gay, bisexual, transgender, queer, intersex, asexual and other gender and sexually diverse (LGBTQIA+) individuals and their allies by providing an avenue through which any member of the Vanderbilt community can show their support.
+In addition to requesting a P.R.I.D.E. training for your student organization, classroom, or office, drop-in trainings open to anyone are offered throughout the term.
+Find out more information below.
+All attendees who complete the training will be given a placard to display.

 By participating in the P.R.I.D.E.
-Training, participants are showing their support for people of all genders and sexualities and are committing to develop allyship skills through the following actions:
+Training, participants show their support for people of all genders and sexualities and commit to developing allyship skills through the following actions:

 - Engaging in ongoing education about gender, sexuality, and intersecting identities.